AMOLED

 What is Dynamic AMOLED?

-Dynamic AMOLED is a screen technology that hugely improves colour, depth and clarity.
-It’s available on several Infinity-O Displays and Infinity Flex Displays - the latter is used on the Galaxy Z Flip3.
-Dynamic AMOLED displays have an HDR10+ certification for cinema-standard colour and contrast, and they help to minimise eye strain and lessen sleep disturbance by reducing blue light.
+Dynamic AMOLED is a screen technology that greatly improves colour, depth and clarity.
+It’s available on several Infinity-O Displays and Infinity Flex Displays – the latter is used on the Galaxy Z Flip3.
+Dynamic AMOLED displays have an HDR10+ certification for cinema-standard colour and contrast, and they help minimise eye strain and sleep disturbance by reducing blue light.

 Phones with Dynamic AMOLED displays: